ocaml/dune/doc/tests.rst

 than what is recorded in the test script.

 For example, here's an example of how we'd test the ``wc`` utility. ``wc.t``:

 .. code:: bash

-   We create a fixture called foo
+   We create a test artifact called foo
      $ cat >foo <<EOF
      > foo
      > bar